frankluyf/mini-tank-by-raspberry-pi/README.md

 * **Web-Based Control**: A responsive web interface hosted on the Raspberry Pi for intuitive control from a phone or computer.
 * **Real-time Commands**: Low-latency control over Wi-Fi.
 * **Powered by Raspberry Pi 5**: Leverages the performance of the latest Raspberry Pi for smooth operation.
+* **Camera to transmit live videos**: A panorama camera that can transmit live videos to the local website
+* **Connection to loudspeaker**: Connects to a Bluetooth loudspeaker which can send live recordings to the car and implement the function of remote communication.
 ---

 ## 🛠️ Hardware Components